November 20, 2024 | 23:29 GMT +7

 In cases where new virus strains emerge, relevant stakeholders must come together to assess the risks and develop proactive disease prevention strategies to safeguard the livestock industry.

 ILRI vaccine expert Anna Lacasta provided an international viewpoint, stressing that ASF continues to pose a significant threat to pig herds worldwide.
 She cautioned that even with the availability of vaccines, controlling the disease will remain challenging.
-Raising farmers’ awareness, she said, is critical to effective prevention.
+Raising farmers’ awareness and enhancing biosecure measurements, she said, are critical to effective prevention.
 Additionally, field research and biosecurity workshops will play a crucial role in improving African swine fever control measures.

 Dr. Lacasta also emphasized the importance of epidemiological surveillance to assess whether vaccines are effective against circulating virus strains.
 Surveillance efforts must be continuous, given the constantly evolving nature of viruses.